 Status of Facility: Critical Decision-2 has been approved.
 The design of facility modifications is about 90 percent complete.
-Construction renovation activities have not started.
-Prior to the move to the Nevada Test Site, the criticality experiment assembly controls are being updated at Los Alamos National Laboratory.
-The facility is expected to be operational in 2009.
+Construction renovation activities have not

 Structural Cracks

 Issue-The Device Assembly Facility structure has numerous cracks that are considered abnormal for a nuclear facility.
 The Board's basic concern is that poor construction practices may have adversely affected the concrete's in situ strength and contributed to the unprecedented level of cracking.